manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

     while true:

        // as a primary
-       on receiving cmd from a client library and log[0] is empty: or
+       on receiving cmd from a client library and log[0] is empty and view == j: or
        // as a primary or a backup replica on receiving ("notify", cmd, view) from any replica and log[0] is empty:
           (my-cmd, highest-view) = (cmd, view) // update (my-cmd, highest-view) since some other replica may have committed